The Calling of the Disciples

 Disciples Inevitably Become Fishers of Men

 “Follow Me, and I will make you become fishers of men” (Mark 1:17).
-Notice the inevitable, when we begin to follow Jesus, we inevitably begin fishing (soul winning).
-If we are not fisher, we inevitably are not following.
+Notice the inevitable, when we begin to follow Jesus, we inevitably begin fishing – soul winning.
+If we are not fishing, we inevitably are not truly following Him.
 The true follower of Jesus is always fishing for the souls of mankind.

 A few things to remember about fishing:

 - Start where you are.
-Each of us has a testimony (Revelation 12:11).
-The blind man said, “One thing I know: that though I was blind, now I see” (John 9:25).
+We may not know a lot at the beginning, but each of us has a testimony to share (Revelation 12:11).
+The blind man merely said, “One thing I know: that though I was blind, now I see” (John 9:25).

 - Resist Fear.
-The devil will attempt to strike fear in our hearts which we must resist.
+The devil will attempt to strike fear in our hearts about sharing our faith, which we must resist.
 “God has not given us a spirit of fear, but of power and of love and of a sound mind” (2 Timothy 1:7).
 The writer of Hebrews said, “The Lord is my helper, and I will not fear what man shall do unto me” (Hebrews 13:6).

-- The Holy Spirit is the one who saves.
+- The Holy Spirit is the one does the saving, not us.
 It’s not our job to save people, but the Holy Spirit’s job.
 He’s the one who convicts of sin and the need our Jesus (John 16:8-9).
 We must, however, develop a deep rooted persuasion in the gospel’s power and ability to change lives.

-The scriptures say, “Be imitators (followers) of God, as beloved children” (Ephesians 5:1).
-We mimic God as we familiarize ourselves with Him in scripture, and then do our best to be like Him.
+The Bible says, “Be imitators – followers of God, as beloved children” (Ephesians 5:1).
+We mimic God as we familiarize ourselves with Him in scripture, and then do our best to be like Him, following His example.
 1 Corinthians 11:1 says, “Imitate me, just as I also imitate Christ.”
 People are not perfect and at times fail.
 That’s why Paul said, “as I also imitate Christ.”
 We follow them only as they follow Jesus, not where they fall short.

-Peter failed miserably in his denial of Christ.
-Yet, on the day of Pentecost it was Peter who stood and boldly proclaimed the gospel.
+Peter failed miserably in his denial of Christ, yet, on the day of Pentecost, it was Peter who stood and boldly proclaimed the gospel.
 Acts 2:14 says, “Peter, taking his stand with the eleven.”
 As Peter rose to preach, the eleven stood with him in full support in spite of his failure.
-All of us fall short.
-When our mentor falls short we are to stand with him and follow him as he follows Christ.
+When our mentor or leader falls short we are to stand with him and follow him as he follows Christ, not where he falls short.
 The eleven followed Peter, in spite of his failure, because they were confident of his call.